mmistakes/minimal-mistakes/README.md

 Using the default configuration files:

+1. Run `bundle clean` to clean up the directory
-1. `bundle install` installs the necessary packages such as `jekyll` etc
+2. `bundle install` installs the necessary packages such as `jekyll` etc.
-2. `bundle exec jekyll serve`
+3. `bundle exec jekyll serve`

-If error `cannot load such file -- webrick (LoadError)` then `bundle add webrick`
+If you get errors try deleting `Gemfile.lock`.

 ### Using Docker

+Ruby and it's different versions and environments can cause problems.
+A simple solution is to use Docker and install ruby inside it's own container.
 A docker container can be started through `docker compose up -d ` using the given `docker-compose.yml` file given.

 ## Editing

+This website is built using Jekyll with the minimal mistakes theme.
+To find out more about jekyll, take a look at the docs: https://jekyllrb.com/docs/.

+If you have made a change to the `_config.yml` file you will need to delete `_site` (e.g `rm -r _site/`) and rebuild.